phreppo/pilisp/README.md

 ## Language ##

-The language accepted by the interpreter is inspired to the [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp), but keeps the _homoiconicity_ feature of the original definition of the LISP 1.5: data and code are kept together in the same data structure, the _cons cell_.
+The language accepted by the interpreter is inspired to the [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp), but keeps the _homoiconicity_ feature of the original definition of the LISP 1.5: data and instructions are kept together in the same data structure, the _cons cell_.

 ### Builtin functions ###